lsug/lsug-website/CONTRIBUTING.md

  - An **event** is a single talk or workshop taking place in a meetup.
  - A **speaker** is a presenter or organizer of an event.
  - **markup** is formatted text in a webpage.
- - **meetup dot com** refers to meetup.com related information.
+ - **meetup dot com** refers to [meetup.com](https://www.meetup.com/) related information.

 ### The client

-The client is written in [ScalaJS React](https://github.com/japgolly/scalajs-react).
+The client’s behaviour is controlled by [ScalaJS React](https://github.com/japgolly/scalajs-react).
 It has the several key components.

 | Component                 | Description        | Example                                    |
 |---------------------------|--------------------|--------------------------------------------|